 Factbox: UK faces winter of strikes as workers demand higher pay

-LONDON, Nov 25 (Reuters) - Britain faces widespread industrial unrest in the run up to the Christmas holiday period and into January as workers struggling with double-digit inflation resort to strike action to demand better pay and working conditions.
+LONDON, Nov 30 (Reuters) - Britain faces widespread industrial unrest in the run up to the Christmas holiday and into January as workers struggling with double-digit inflation resort to strike action to demand better pay and working conditions.

-Below are some of the industries in which labour unions have undertaken or threatened strikes:
+Below are some of the industries in which labour unions have undertaken or threatened strikes, echoing actions across Europe:

 RAILWAYS